 The Buffet Ball with Bell is tough durable polycarbonate ball with a bell fastened inside.
 Can be used to hold treats and rewards in too.

 Give mental stimulation to your clever Meyer’s or Senegal.

-The Teacher Toy teaches them colours, shapes and numbers, the Basketball Set the art of shooting hoops and Mimic Me simple words and phrases.
+The Teacher Toy teaches them colours, shapes and numbers and Mimic Me simple words and phrases.

 Acrylic and Metal Toys

 Super tough, for your strong Meyer’s or Senegal to play with for a destructive playtime.